 If you are looking for a new card that has impressive rewards and makes an impact, the American Express Gold Card might be for you.

-Offering 4X Membership Rewards points per $1 spent at U.S. restaurants and 4X Membership Rewards points per $1 spent at U.S. supermarkets (up to $25,000 per year, then 1X), you can also earn 3X points per $1 spent on flights booked directly through airlines or through American Express Travel.
-Those points can be worth up to 2 cents each, or even more in some cases, so you can typically earn a cash back equivalent of about 8%.
-If you’re a frequent traveler or consider yourself a foodie, that’s a great reward rate.
+Offering 4X Membership Rewards points per $1 spent at restaurants worldwide and 4X Membership Rewards points per $1 spent at U.S. supermarkets (up to $25,000 per year, then 1X), you can also earn 3X points per $1 spent on flights booked directly through airlines or through American Express Travel.

 You’ll earn 35,000 points if you spend $2,000 within the first 3 months of opening the account, which can have a redemption value of $700 or more.

 Cardholders get access to a nice suite of added benefits, particularly the $120 dining credit and $100 airline credit.

 You also get the prestige of a metal card in gold.
 If you applied before 1/9/2019 you also had a chance at the limited edition rose gold style, which is no longer available for new applicants (but, for a limited time, you can choose rose gold if you apply through a friend’s Refer a Friend link).

 Our Rating: 5 Out of 5 Stars

 We give the American Express Gold Card 5 out of 5 Stars for offering exceptional rewards and value.
 It’s one of the best travel rewards cards available right now.

 - 4X points at U.S. supermarkets (up to $25,000 in spending per year, then 1X)